 E-mail : info@rwandafda.gov.rw

 The requirements for application for GMP inspection of finished pharmaceutical products and active pharmaceutical ingredients manufacturing facilities are detailed in the annexes of these guidelines.
+Notwithstanding the provisions above, the inspection shall not be conducted to facility which has not submitted applications for product registration.

 CHAPTER 3: PHARMACEUTICAL QUALITY SYSTEM